takano32/stone/README.en.txt

 			<then>, otherwise <else>.

 	Type (5) repeats http request with ``<header>'' in the top of request headers.
 The above escapes can be also used.
+If ``/mproxy'' is designated instead of ``/proxy'', ``<header>'' is added to each request headers.

 	Type (6) designates the port that other programs can check whether the stone runs `healthy' or not.
 Following commands are available to check the stone.

+		HELO <any string>	returns the status of the stone STAT			# of threads, mutex conflicts
+		FREE			length of free lists
+		CLOCK			seconds passed
+		CVS_ID			CVS ID
+		CONFIG			content of the configuration file
+		STONE			configuration of each stones
-		HELO <any string>	returns the status of the stone LIMIT <var> <n>		check the value of <var> is less than <n>
+		LIMIT <var> <n>		check the value of <var> is less than <n>
 	``<var>'' is one of the following: